IMJLA/Adsi/docs/en-US/Resolve-IdentityReference.md

 ### -FileSystemAccessRule
-Access Control Entry from an NTFS Access List whose IdentityReferences to resolve Accepts \[System.Security.AccessControl.FileSystemAccessRule\] objects from Get-Acl or otherwise Accepts \[PSCustomObject\] objects with similar properties
+Access Control Entry from an NTFS Access List whose IdentityReferences to resolve Accepts \[System.Security.AccessControl.FileSystemAccessRule\] objects from Get-Acl or otherwise, but you need to add a Path property with the path to the file/folder
+Accepts \[PSCustomObject\] objects with similar properties

 ```yaml